nixworks/public/news/2010/06/21/README.md

 _Context: Iraq, Shirqat_

 ### [''The Washington Post'' reports that Gizab villagers in Afghanistan overturned their local Taliban movement during April, with some members putting down their weapons and being welcomed back into their local community.
 The United States did not hear of this before now as it happened in a remote part of the country ignored by the military. ](/news/2010/06/21/the-washington-post-reports-that-gizab-villagers-in-afghanistan-overturned-their-local-taliban-movement-during-april-with-some-members.md)
-_Context: Gizab, Taliban, U.S., Washington Post_
+_Context: Gizab, Taliban, United States, Washington Post_

 ### [Three Australian soldiers and a United States army soldier are killed in a helicopter crash in Afghanistan with nine NATO casualties overall. ](/news/2010/06/21/three-australian-soldiers-and-a-united-states-army-soldier-are-killed-in-a-helicopter-crash-in-afghanistan-with-nine-nato-casualties-overall.md)
-_Context: Afghanistan's, Australia, NATO, United States soldiers, helicopter, soldiers_
+_Context: Afghanistan's, Australia, NATO, United States Army, helicopter, soldiers_

 ### [The northernmost radiation detection station of the South Korean Institute of Nuclear Safety claims to have detected an eightfold increase in the radioactive substance xenon. ](/news/2010/06/21/the-northernmost-radiation-detection-station-of-the-south-korean-institute-of-nuclear-safety-claims-to-have-detected-an-eightfold-increase-i.md)
 Right after North Korea claimed a successful nuclear fusion test on May 12, the ..